vannguyengd/gooddata-ui/docs/30_tips__use_angular_1.x.md

           </body>
         ```

-If you want to handle the loading and error content yourself and you do not want to use the default LoadingComponent and ErrorComponent, pass null explicitly:
+If you want to handle the loading and error content yourself and you do not want to use the default LoadingComponent and ErrorComponent, pass a null explicitly:

 * `LoadingComponent={null}`
 * `ErrorComponent={null}`